SupercraftD/Trenddit/README.md

 # Trenddit: The website for tracking reddit trends

 Trenddit is a website that offers interactive visualization tools to view and analyze trends over time.
-These tools include a graph feature, petri dish "culture"/subreddit
-viewer, an AI assistant to help with your posts, and a small minigame to test your reddit
+These tools include a graph feature petri dish "culture"/subreddit viewer, an AI assistant to help with your posts, and a small minigame to test your reddit knowledge
-knowledge

 ## Image citations:
 ```